 Patronage: The Lowest Power Multiplier

 Why: suppose I have a $100 per year subscription.
-The organization gets, from me, $100 per year.
-No matter how much they upsell me, at some point, I only have so much money to devote to whatever this thing is.
-So my potential value to them tops out pretty fast.
+No matter how much the organization upsells me, I only have so much money to devote to it.
+So my potential value tops out pretty fast.

 I’m not saying that purchasing or donating isn’t powerful.
-A rich enough philanthropist can save an entire organization!
+A generous enough donation can save an entire organization!
 But it has the lowest multiplier.
 For a given individual, the other levers can exert multiple times the impact.

 Patronage Advocacy: A Higher Power Multiplier

-Now suppose I convince a friend to also subscribe.
-I have already more than doubled my value to the organization, if I did all the convincing.
-I doubled it by adding my friend’s $100/year subscription to mine, and added on value to that for every dollar the organization didn’t have to spend on advertising to convince my friend, since I did it for them.
-This kind of contribution takes much longer to top out, because we can recommend multiple friends subscribe.
+Suppose I convince a friend to also subscribe.
+I have already more than doubled my value to the org.
+I doubled it by adding my friend’s $100/year subscription to mine, and added on value by saving the org the advertising expenditure of convincing my friend.
+This kind of contribution takes much longer to top out, because I can recommend multiple friends subscribe.

 Talent: Different from “Labor” in Our Discussion

-Then there’s talent.
-I don’t mean talent as in “A rare person of superior skill to other people.”
-I’m distinguishing talent from labor here based on the company’s profit margin.
+I don’t mean talent as in “A rare person of superior skills.”
+I’m distinguishing talent from labor based on the company’s profit margin.

 Let’s look at an example: a ride share app.
 I triangulated from several online sources in August of 2020 and concluded that drivers receive 55-70% of the money a customer pays for a ride.
-Lyft, the company, receives 20-30% of it.
+Lyft, the company, receives 20-30%.
 This is a fairly low profit margin.

 A software engineer on the ride share app makes the company a much higher margin.
-Suppose a team of 10 engineers produces a feature that helps Lyft expand their service and bring in an additional half a percent—$20 million—in revenue per year.
-Lyft keeps $4 million of that (assuming their cut is still 20%).
+Suppose a team of 10 engineers produces a feature that helps Lyft bring in an additional half a percent—$20 million—in revenue per year.
+Lyft keeps $4 million (assuming their cut is 20%).
 Lyft software engineer salaries range from $130-230k per year.
-If each engineer earned $190k (we’re ignoring benefits costs, et cetera and just picking a high average figure here), Lyft would still be keeping more than half of the revenue.
-There’s a reason that knowledge work—colloquially known as office work—produced this meme:
+If each engineer earned $190k (we’re ignoring benefits costs and just picking a high average figure here), Lyft would still be keeping more than half the revenue.

 Lyft makes a low margin on drivers, which they accept because the drivers are essential to the business.
 But an individual driver is relatively cheap to replace.
 In part, that’s because a lot of people can drive.
 But it’s also because being down one driver doesn’t cost the company that much profit.
 So to push companies around from a labor perspective, we usually need collective action, like strikes and unions.

-“Talent,” where the company makes more money relative to how much they pay the person, carries more individual leverage.
-When one engineer walks out, they cost the company as much—or more!—in profits than they took home in pay.
+“Talent,” where the company absorbs a much higher margin, carries more individual leverage.
+When one engineer walks out, they cost the company 2-5x what they took home in pay.
 So, relative to labor, there are more opportunities to impact an organization’s direction by exercising control over its access to an individual talent (such as your own).

 Talent Advocacy: The Highest Power Multiplier

 At Pivotal Labs, the referral bonus—the money you got for getting a friend to join the company—stood at $5-6k for an engineer while I was there.
 That amounted to 5% of an engineer’s salary in Chicago.
-That’s pretty high.
+No matter what the get-rich-quick bloggers say, it’s quite the trick to net $6k by writing one email.

-It’s high because access to talent matters a lot, for reasons previously discussed, and getting others involved produces multiple times the impact you could have individually, again for reasons previously discussed.
+Companies pay that sum because access to talent matters a lot, and getting others involved produces multiple times the impact you’d make alone.

 What does it all mean?

-We can choose where to set each of these levers for an organization.
+We can choose where to set each lever for an organization.

 - Do we want to buy from them?
 Or do we boycott them, and actively seek alternatives to buy from?